tigellus/Markdown/3. Management of Shock & Patients under Sedation/2. Management of Patients Receiving Sedation/Management of Patients Receiving Sedation.md

 ![](assets/sedation3.png)

+# ~Question 6
+The modified Ramsay Scale is often used to assess the patient's ongoing level of sedation and adjust the dosage and timing of sedatives.

+[RIGHT] True
+[WRONG] False

 # Regulation and Oversight of Sedation
 The requirements for safe administration of medications and safe practice of procedural sedation are defined by The Joint Commission and other accreditation agencies, the Board of Registration in Medicine, individual states, and individual hospital policies.
 Practitioners should review and understand their scope of practice with procedural sedation as they will need to follow the policies for patient safety and to ensure regulatory compliance.

 ![](assets/sedation4.png)

-# Question 1
+# ~Question 7
 Which level of sedation is present when a patient responds only to painful stimulation and may need help to maintain an airway?

 [WRONG] Moderate sedation
 [RIGHT] Deep sedation
 [WRONG] General anesthesia

-# Question 2
+# ~Question 8
-Rescuers should be prepared to recognize and support a sedated patient who is not able to maintain an open airway.

-[RIGHT] True
+When regulating and overseeing sedation, who is generally the operator?

-[WRONG] False
+[WRONG] The RN
+[RIGHT] The MD

 # Medications Generally Associated with Sedation